 About Us

-In the calendar year 2015 we helped over 3,500 different local people with over 9,000 issues which included :
+In 2023/2024 we helped over 2,300 local residents with over 8,200 issues which included:

 - Debt – we provide a comprehensive money advice service